titzer/virgil/apps/Extism/README.md

 ## Run

-To run the examples with the [Extism CLI], type:
+To run all the examples with the [Extism CLI], type:

 ```bash
 $ ./run.sh